 Now you don’t have to choose between chocolate chip cookies and cheesecake.
-You can have them both at once with this decadent chocolate chip cookie dough cheesecake.
+You can have them both at once with this decadent cookie dough cheesecake.

-If you have a sweet tooth like I do, you are going to love the beauty.
-It is loaded to the gills with chocolate chip cookie dough and the cheesecake texture is just right.
+If you have a sweet tooth like I do, you are going to love this chocolate chip cookie cheesecake.

 MiMi originally made this cheesecake for the blog back in 2016.
 She shared the way she used to make it with either a graham cracker crumb crust or by baking some chocolate chip cookies and turning them into a crumb crust.

 She also used a recipe that included sour cream, cream cheese, sugar and eggs.
-It was delicious and a recipe that I request quite frequently during my high school years.
+When I was in high school it was my birthday “cake” request every single year.

 But I decided to revisit the recipe and switch it up a bit.
 Instead of a crumb crust, I gave it a chocolate chip cookie crust.